mckinsey/vizro/README.md

 <img src="https://raw.githubusercontent.com/mckinsey/vizro/main/.github/images/code_dashboard.png" width="1300"/>
 </p>

-Use a few lines of simple configuration to create complex dashboards, which are automatically assembled utilizing libraries such as [**Plotly**](https://github.com/plotly/plotly.py) and [**Dash**](https://github.com/plotly/dash), with inbuilt coding and design best practices
+Use a few lines of simple configuration to create complex dashboards, which are automatically assembled using libraries such as [**Plotly**](https://github.com/plotly/plotly.py) and [**Dash**](https://github.com/plotly/dash), with inbuilt coding and design best practices.

-Define high level categories within the configuration, including:
+Define high-level categories within the configuration, including:

-- **components:** create charts, tables, input/output interfaces, and more
+- **Components:** create charts, tables, input/output interfaces, and more.
-- **controls**: create filters, parameter inputs, and custom action controllers
+- **Controls**: create filters, parameter inputs, and custom action controllers.
-- **pages, layouts and navigation**: create multiple pages, with customizable layouts and flexible navigation across them
+- **Pages, layouts and navigation**: create multiple pages, with customizable layouts and flexible navigation across them.
-- **actions and interactions**: create interactions between charts, and use pre-defined or customized actions (such as exporting)
+- **Actions and interactions**: create interactions between charts, and use pre-defined or customized actions (such as exporting).

-Configuration can be written in multiple formats including **Pydantic models**, **JSON**, **YAML** or **Python dictionaries** for added flexibility of implementation
+Configuration can be written in multiple formats including **Pydantic models**, **JSON**, **YAML** or **Python dictionaries** for added flexibility of implementation.

-Optional high-code extensions enable almost infinite customization in a modular way, combining the best of low-code and high-code - for flexible and scalable, Python enabled data visualization applications
+Optional high-code extensions enable almost infinite customization in a modular way, combining the best of low-code and high-code - for flexible and scalable, Python enabled data visualization applications.

-(Visit the ["Why Vizro"](https://vizro.readthedocs.io/en/latest/pages/explanation/why_vizro/) section to see a more detailed explanation of Vizro use cases)
+Visit the ["Why Vizro"](https://vizro.readthedocs.io/en/latest/pages/explanation/why_vizro/) section to see a more detailed explanation of Vizro use cases.

 <br/>